threefoldtech/tfgrid-sdk-ts/packages/grid_client/docs/billing.md

 ## Node Contract

-Lets assume that the resources for this deployment are:
+Let's assume that the resources for this deployment are:

 ```sh
 Cru: 2